A new position statement on infant feeding has been published today by the Royal College of Midwives (RCM).

 When it comes to exclusive breastfeeding for the first six months of a baby’s life, the RCM confirms that this is the appropriate method of infant feeding and that breastfeeding should continue alongside complementary foods for up to two years.

-Responding to the new union’s new position statement, RCM’s Chief Executive, Gill Walton, said: “Evidence clearly shows that breastfeeding in line with WHO guidance bring optimum benefits for the health of both mother and baby.
+Responding to the union’s new position statement, RCM’s Chief Executive, Gill Walton, said: “Evidence clearly shows that breastfeeding in line with WHO guidance bring optimum benefits for the health of both mother and baby.
 However, the reality is that often some women for a variety of reasons struggle to start or sustain breastfeeding.

 “The RCM believes that women should be at the centre of their own care and as with other areas of maternity care midwives and maternity support workers should support informed choice.